Vicente Nebrada: Cuba

-In 1952 he received an invitation from Alicia Alonsato join her dance company in Havana, Cuba.
+In 1952, he received an invitation from Alicia Alonsa to join her dance company in Havana, Cuba.
 After almost a year of work, he injured his knee and decided to return to Venezuela in 1953 in order to recover.
-After his recovery he joined the recently created company, Ballet Nena Coronil.
-With this company he adapted and interpreted ballets from classic repertoire and began to create choreographies; his adapted pieces of Les Sylphides, Aurora Wedding (act III), and an original work: Concerto in Warsaw, are from this time.
-On November 15, 1953 the television station Radio Caracas Televisiónwas founded and on the 16 broadcasts began, Ballet Nena Coranil was part of the first broadcast with Vicente’s adaptation of the ballet Les Sylphides, where he performed the principal role with Irma Contreras and Graciela Henríquez.
+After his recovery, he joined the recently created company, Ballet Nena Coronil.
+With this company, he adapted and interpreted ballets from classic repertoire and began to create choreographies; his adapted pieces of Les Sylphides, Aurora Wedding (act III), and an original work: Concerto in Warsaw, are from this time.
+On November 15, 1953, the television station Radio Caracas Televisión was founded and on the 16 broadcasts began, Ballet Nena Coranil was part of the first broadcast with Vicente's adaptation of the ballet Les Sylphides, where he performed the principal role with Irma Contreras and Graciela Henríquez.
 He also was part of the first professional show that the company performed in Teatro Municipal of Caracas.